QTraceHelp/Help/products.md

 Traceability, is defined as the ability to systematically identify a unit of production, track its location and describe any treatments or transformations at all stages of production, processing and distribution.

+Product information is manually added or uploaded to QTrace,